davesmiths/imagefill/readme.md

 imagefill
 =========

-**jQuery plugin to get images to fill the space and crop with artistic direction in responsive layouts**
+**Artistic direction for images - A jQuery plugin to make images fill the space and crop with artistic direction in responsive layouts**
 Created 2013 November 26

 Usage